kd-afk/kd/README.md

 # kd
 This repo contains my all project.
+To  run these projects you need to install node js Open Powershell as adminstrator and run these command to install node js.

+# installs fnm (Fast Node Manager)
+winget install Schniz.fnm
+# configure fnm environment
+fnm env --use-on-cd | Out-String | Invoke-Expression
+# download and install Node.js
+fnm use --install-if-missing 20
+# verifies the right Node.js version is in the environment
+node -v # should print `v20.17.0`
+# verifies the right npm version is in the environment
+npm -v # should print `10.8.2`

 This is mssql query for creating users table
 CREATE TABLE users (
     id INT IDENTITY(1,1) PRIMARY KEY,  -- Auto-incrementing primary key